mrazza/fujitsu-ar-reg1u/README.md

 ![](waveform.png?raw=true)

+Note the long LED ON (LOW) and LED OFF (HIGH) pulse at the start followed by the standard binary representation.
+As you'll see below, the binary data following this initial pulse aligns with the command header (0x28C...).

 ## Command Representation
 There are two broad types of commands the remote sends: those that encode temperature, mode, and fan selections, and those that do not (which I will refer to as _Action Commands_).